From now on, don’t let anyone trouble me with these things. For I bear on my body the marks that show I belong to Jesus.Gal 6:17

 - Is this a Mark which characterises you?

-So could the Mark of Love have been what Paul was referring to?
+So could Servanthood have been what Paul was referring to?

 Apply the standard Questions to this Mark of Jesus.

-Before the next Nugget spend some time thinking about the Mark of Crucifixion and work your way through the above FIVE QUESTIONS for this option to Paul’s use of stigmata.
-You could also pray for fellow believers around the world who are facing persecution and martyrdom.
-You can easily search for the 40 countries where this is happening.
-The most recent of which is Afghanistan, where Christians are being systematically exterminated by the Taliban.
+Before the next Nugget spend some time thinking about this connection to the Mark of Discipline and work your way through the above FIVE QUESTIONS for this option to Paul’s use of stigmata.